 To see which resources on your page cause rendering issues (and actually see if you have any issues at all), login to your Google Search Console account, go to URL Inspection, enter the URL you want to check, click the Test Live URL button, and click View Tested Page.

-Now you can show the list of problems to webmasters and ask them to investigate and fix the errors.
+Now you can show the list of problems to webmasters and ask them to investigate and fix the errors so Googlebot can render the content properly.

 Googlebot’s behavior is not chaotic — it is determined by sophisticated algorithms, which help the crawler navigate through the web and set the rules of information processing.

-Nevertheless, the algorithms’ behavior is not something that you can just do nothing about and hope for the best.
+Nevertheless, the behavior of Google algorithms is not something that you can just do nothing about and hope for the best.
 Let’s take a closer look at what influences the crawler’s behavior, and how you can optimize your pages’ crawling.

 If Google already knows your website, Googlebot will check your main pages for updates from time to time.
 That’s why it’s crucial to place the links to new pages on the authoritative pages of your website.
 Ideally, on the homepage.